anatarajank/Battery-Data-Analysis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY 4.0 International license.
 See the `LICENSE` file for details.